Eka Pada Rajakapotasana – Hip Openers Yoga

 - After you are comfortable in the pose, twist the left elbow while holding the left toes and bring the left elbow above your head and hold on to the twist.

-- Allow your left foot to come close towards your back.
+- Allow your left foot to come close to your back.

 - Then reach with your right hand also from above your head grasping your left toes.